techconative/Restel/README.md

 ### To Run from an IDE :

 In the `src/main/resources/application.properties`, change the property value of `app.excelFile` to the excel file you wants to run or define an environmental variable *RESTEL_APP_FILE* to an excel file path.
-Once the Excel file path is configured, run the main class `RestelApplication` to run the tests from excel.
+Once the spreadsheet file path is configured, run the main class `RestelApplication` to run the tests from excel.

 ### To Run from scripts :